twhipple/Used_Car_Price_Regression_Model/README.md

 ## Libraries & Prerequisites
 These are the libraries that I used in this project.

 * import pandas as pd
 * import numpy as np
 * import matplotlib.pyplot as plt
 * %matplotlib inline
 * import seaborn as sns

+* from sklearn.model_selection import train_test_split
 * from sklearn.preprocessing import StandardScaler

+* from sklearn.linear_model import LinearRegression
+* from  sklearn.svm import SVR
+* from sklearn.tree import DecisionTreeRegressor
+* from sklearn.neighbors import KNeighborsRegressor

 * import statsmodels.api as sm
-* from sklearn.model_selection import train_test_split
-* from sklearn.linear_model import LinearRegression

 * from sklearn.metrics import mean_squared_error
 * from sklearn.model_selection import cross_val_score